Updated: Jul 26

 To cut right to the chase, they are most hated for their success related to genetically modified organisms GMO's.

-Currently there is a Monsanto Protection Act (signed by Obama in 2016).
+Currently there is a Monsanto Protection Act (signed in 2016).
 This law removes all Monsanto's liability of negative environmental or human impacts that could have resulted from the production or use of their products.
 That just shows you how powerful these companies are within our government systems.

 Apparently Monsanto has changed their name because they are so well known and hated.
 Here are some shocking facts I have found reading books and browsing the web: